romoreira/nasor-project/README.md

-# EdgeComputingSlice
+# Edge Computing Slice
 Edge Computing Slice aims to provide network and computing sharing resources to handle many user applications with special requirements over the unique infrastructure.

-Here we brings some steps to follow to deploy and try our solution.
+Here we bring some steps to follow to deploy and try our solution.

-#Raspberry Installation
+1 *Bold* Raspberry Installation